Spectral Factor Models

 Date Written: July 7, 2019

-We represent risk factors as sums of orthogonal components capturing fluctuations over different frequencies.
-The representation leads to novel spectral factor models in which systematic risk is allowed (without being forced) to vary across different frequencies.
+We represent risk factors as sums of orthogonal components capturing fluctuations with cycles of different length.
+The representation leads to novel spectral factor models in which systematic risk is allowed (without being forced) to vary across frequencies.
 Frequency-specific systematic risk is captured by a notion of spectral beta.
-We show that traditional factor models restrict the spectral betas to be constant.
-Spectral factor models dispense with this restriction and explicitly link its violation to the delayed reaction of prices to changes in the systematic factors.
-We illustrate how the methods may lead to dimension reduction in the factor space.
+We show that traditional factor models restrict the spectral betas to be constant over frequencies.
+The restriction can hide horizon-specific pricing effects which spectral factor models are designed to reveal.
+We illustrate how the methods may lead to economically-meaningful dimensionality reduction in the factor space.

-Keywords: systematic risk, factor models, investment horizon, portfolio optimization, cross-sectional pricing
+Keywords: systematic risk, factor models, investment horizon, cross-sectional pricing

 JEL Classification: C22, C32, E32; G11; G12